NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_04_asxckiikt5.md

 - humans are complicated

 Notes:
-making someone see something isn't as easy
+making someone seeing something isn't as easy

 we don’t see the popup because our brain is engaged in the video

-chrome cleanup tool prompt: displayed on windows system when it detect malware/addware that change internet setting or chrome browser settings and ask to remove malware and reset settings
+chrome cleanup tool prompt checking for permission from a malware/spyware that has authority

 security message triggered by system events without regard to what’s the user is doing